conradakunga/Blog/_posts/2025-02-24-how-sql-injection-works-part-2.md

 cmd.Parameters.AddWithValue("@Password", request.Password).Size = 100;
 ```

-You can also **explicity** create [SqliteParameter](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlite.sqliteparameter?view=msdata-sqlite-9.0.0) objects and then add them to the `command` like this:
+You can also **explicitly** create [SqliteParameter](https://learn.microsoft.com/en-us/dotnet/api/microsoft.data.sqlite.sqliteparameter?view=msdata-sqlite-9.0.0) objects and then add them to the `command` like this:

 ```c#
 cmd.CommandText = "SELECT 1 FROM USERS WHERE Username=@Username AND Password=@Password";